-Introduction to Ethics (5)
+PHIL 215 Introduction to Ethics (5)

-Explores efforts of the humanities to discover moral principles to guide conduct; covers systematic ethical theories; examines the relationship between religion and morals; includes contemporary ethical issues.
+Explores efforts of the humanities to discover moral principles to guide conduct;

+covers systematic ethical theories; examines the relationship between religion and morals; and includes contemporary ethical issues.

-Contemporary Philosophy (5)
+PHIL 230 Contemporary Philosophy (5)

 Focuses on Western philosophy in the 20th Century, examining the dominant schools of philosophy.
 Covers the intellectual and social forces affecting and being affected by philosophy.
-Representative figures covered will include Russell, Sartre, Camus, Dewey, A. J. Ayer, and V. I. Lenin.
+Representative figures covered will include Russell, Sartre, Camus, Dewey, A. J. Ayer and W. V. O. Quine.

-Problems in Philosophy of Religion (5)
+PHIL 267 Problems in Philosophy of Religion (5)

-Analysis of problems in religious thought such as the existence of the Christian God and other gods, evil, immortality, religious experience, and the effect of religion on morality.
+Analysis of problems in religious thought such as existence of the Christian God and other gods, evil, immortality, religious experience, and the effect of religion on morality.

-Great Thinkers of the Western World (5)
+PHIL 270 Great Thinkers of the Western World (5)

 Survey of Western philosophy.
 Starts with pre-Socratic Greek philosophy and ends in the present century.
 The impact which historical forces such as religion and science have had on philosophy will be examined.
-Representative figures such as Plato, Aristotle, Hume, and Russell will be studied.
+Representative figures such as Plato, Aristotle, Hume and Russell will be studied.